josanabr/mytwitter/README.md

 	* To create local virtualenv, `virtualenv <dir>` e.g. `virtualenv venv`
 	* Activate the new environment, `source <dir>/bin/activate` e.g.
           `source venv/bin/activate`
+2. Install the `oauth2` library as follows `2.
+Install the `oauth2` library as follows `pip install oauth2`.
-2. Open your twitter account.
+3. Open your twitter account.
 Visit the following link [twitter apps](https://apps.twitter.com/)
-3. Then create a new app
+4. Then create a new app
-4. When you successfully created your twitter app, look for the following itmes in the "Kyes and Access Tokens" tab
+5. When you successfully created your twitter app, look for the following itmes in the "Kyes and Access Tokens" tab
 	* Consumer Key (API Key)
 	* Consumer Secret (API Secret)
-5. Copy and paste the following code.
+6. Copy and paste the following code.
 This is originally found at [link][1].
 In this github repository that code can be download from [here](https://github.com/josanabr/mytwitter/blob/master/helper.py)

 ~~~~
 import urlparse